CrystalFerrai/UeSaveGame/readme.md

 # Unreal Engine 4 Save Game Library

 This is a .NET library for reading and writing standard Unreal Engine 4 save game files.
-This library works with most games which do not use any custom serialization.
+This library should work with most games which do not use any custom serialization, but may require updating for games it hasn't seen before.

 ## Releases